top of page

 The Top 5 Fallacies Found on Food Labels

-Let’s discuss some of the top misleading labels seen each time we go to the grocery
+Food manufacturers are constantly coming up with clever ways to trick us into buying ‘healthier’ foods.
+How does the consumer protect against such information?
+Let’s discuss some of the top misleading labels seen each time we go to the grocery store.

 1. Light

-regular product.
+We tend to think the term “light” refers to less calories and fat.
+However, some companies use this word to reference the flavor of the product, meaning it has the same calorie content as the regular product.
 The brand must contain 50% or less fat and total calories compared to the original to be considered what we hope it means.
 Therefore, MAKE SURE to read the food label closely to avoid these larger portions.

 2. Organic